 - Values: Any Numeric value such as sales amount, Total Sales, etc.

 Let me drag the Sales Amount from the Fields section to the Values field and the Color field to the Axis Section.

-Now you can see a Stacked Bar Chart that represents Sales by Color, which is further divided by Country Name.
+Now you can see a Stacked Bar Chart representing Sales by Color, further divided by Country Name.
 Hovering over any portion on a bar shows the Tool-tip of Color, Country, and its Sales Amount.

-NOTE: I suggest you refer to the Format Stacked Bar Chart article to understand the steps involved in formatting the Stacked Bar Colors, Chart Title, Data Color, Background Color, Axis Colors, Axis fonts style, and colors, etc.
+NOTE: I suggest you refer to the Format Stacked Bar Chart article to understand the steps involved in formatting the Stacked Bar Colors, Chart Title, Data Color, Background Color, Axis Colors, Axis font style, and colors, etc.